scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Attempt to remove afflictions from a group of creatures.
 Targeting up to 5 creatures, make a spellcasting roll adding 1 Terrible die for each creature added.
 On success you remove two negative conditions effecting each creature.
-Mass Cleanse can remove Slow, Poison, Hex, Daze, Stun, Blind, and Fear.
+Mass Cleanse can remove Slow, Poison, Hex, Daze, Stun, Blind, Weaken, and Fear or a single condition from a spell of 4th level or lower, such as _Petrify_.

 Add a normal die for every level above 5th.